Saltwater Surface Popper Lures for Coalfish

 I like to use a rod around 7 – 8 ft with a casting weight of 40 – 140g.
 The rod I am using currently for this style of fishing is the Westin W6 travel popping rod, I think it’s just over 7ft.
 Theses rods are expensive but I am a strong believer in buying them once and you get what you pay for.
 The reel of choice is the Penn Slammer, these are great bits of kit and will handle most species with ease.
 My go-to braid is 65LB Power Pro Braid, I find it is the most suitable for this type of fishing.
 Hardly ever any wind knots and very smooth through the eyes.
 Couple this with a short 60LB mono leader.

 What conditions do you need to have the best chance of catching with saltwater surface popper lures?

 Personally, I like it to be overcast with high pressure this will bring the Coalfish to the surface.
 If you have bright sunny days then try fishing during / late evenings the sun will not be so high.

-My go to lure for this style of fishing is the Westin 12cm Swim / suspending lure.
+My go-to lure for this style of fishing is the Westin 12cm Swim / suspending lure.
 They produce a few different patterns but they all work.
 To be honest, I have seen people use so many different types of lures and they all work as there are so many fish shoaled up in the stream that they do not have time to think about the lure they just attack it.
 Other surface lures such as the Rapala X-Rap explodes all work very well.

 As mentioned above, the shoals that patrol the stream are massive and will attack pretty much any style of technique.
-That’s why its such a good place for beginners to practice lure fishing as the Coalfish are more than obliging to hit pretty much anything.
-I find that a good speedy retrieve is this most important thing, it seems the faster you retrieve the bigger the fish you catch.
+That’s why it’s such a good place for beginners to practice lure fishing as the Coalfish are more than obliging to hit pretty much anything.
+I find that a good speedy retrieve is the most important thing, it seems the faster you retrieve the bigger the fish you catch.

 I have fished for Coalfish for many years and it’s a fact that the big ones are hard to release, but I got told something a few years ago from a very good friend who guides for a living.
 The best way to release big Coalies is to crank up your clutch so they can not take any line.
-Once you have won the battle and if you want that trophy shot, carefully cradle the fish out of the water by its head and tail lift it quickly for a picture and then throw head first back in to the water (please make sure you have the camera and scales ready first before bringing the fish on board) and be as quick as possible as these fish fight their hearts out.
+Once you have won the battle and if you want that trophy shot, carefully cradle the fish out of the water by its head and tail lift it quickly for a picture and then throw it headfirst back into the water (please make sure you have the camera and scales ready first before bringing the fish onboard) and be as quick as possible as these fish fight their hearts out.

-Can I catch any other species whilst popper fishing in Norway
+Can I catch any other species whilst using saltwater surface popper lures in Norway?

 It is very unlikely.

-Some very helpful answers there, thank you for your time Paul.
-Hopefully this helps any anglers reading this article that were wanting to give this fast paced, action packed style of fishing a go.
+Some very helpful answers there, thank you for your time, Paul.
+Hopefully, this helps any anglers reading this article that was wanting to give this fast-paced, action-packed style of fishing a go.

-There has been an amazing video made of just this type of fishing over in Norway and here is the link to view it VIDEO
+There has been an amazing video made of this type of fishing over in Norway, You can find the full video here on our channel.